MachineLemonade/docs/docs/cli-getting-started.md

 position: [2]
 ---

-If you've gotten the Astronomer CLI installed and want to get ready to start pushing DAGs, you're in the right place.
+If you've gotten Astro CLI installed and want to get ready to start pushing DAGs, you're in the right place.
 Read below for some starter guidelines.

 ## I. Confirm the Install & Create a Project

-Let's make sure you have the Astronomer CLI installed on your machine, and that you have a project to work from.
+Let's make sure you have Astro CLI installed on your machine, and that you have a project to work from.

 ### Confirm the Install worked